FilipeJohansson/gosocket/README.md

     )

     if err != nil {
-        // something wrong with the handler configuration }
+        // Something wrong with the handler configuration }

     http.Handle("/ws", ws)